CQCL/hugr/specification/hugr.md

 be sent with the HUGR).

-This mechanism allows new operations to be passed through tools that do not understand what the operations *do* - that is, new operations may be be defined independently of any tool, but without providing any way for the tooling to treat them as anything other than a black box.
+This mechanism allows new operations to be passed through tools that do not understand what the operations *do*---that is, new operations may be be defined independently of any tool, but without providing any way for the tooling to treat them as anything other than a black box.
 The *semantics* of any operation are necessarily specific to both operation *and* tool (e.g. compiler or runtime).
 However we also provide two ways for resources to provide semantics portable across tools.

-1. They *may* provide binary code (e.g. a Rust trait) implementing a function `try_lower` that takes the type arguments and a set of target resources and may return a subgraph / function-body-HUGR using only those target resources.
+1. They *may* provide binary code (e.g. a Rust trait) implementing a function `try_lower` that takes the type arguments and a set of target resources and may fallibly return a subgraph or function-body-HUGR using only those target resources.

 2. They may provide a HUGR, that declares functions implementing those operations.
+This is a simple case of the above (where the binary code is a constant function) but easy to pass between tools.
+However note this will only be possible for operations with sufficiently simple type (schemes), and is considered a "fallback" for use when a higher-performance (e.g. native HW) implementation is not available.
-   Note this will only be possible for operations with sufficiently simple type (schemes), and is considered a "fallback" for use when a higher-performance (e.g. native HW) implementation is not available.
    Such a HUGR may itself require other resources.

 Whether a particular operation-definition provides Rust code for `try_lower` is independent of how its type is computed, but it will not generally be possible to